Wi-tribe

-wi-tribe (/ˈwaɪˌtraɪb/ WYE-trybe) was a Pakistani internet service provider that operated in four major cities; Islamabad, Rawalpindi, Lahore, and Karachi until its license was revoked by Pakistan Telecommunication Authority because of frequent service interruption in October 2021.
+wi-tribe (/ˈwaɪˌtraɪb/ WYE-trybe) was a Pakistani Internet service provider that operated in four major cities; Islamabad, Rawalpindi, Lahore, and Karachi until its license was revoked by Pakistan Telecommunication Authority because of frequent service interruption in October 2021.

 History

 In 2009, the wi-tribe group, owned by Qatar Telecom (now Ooredoo) launched its largest operations in Pakistan.
 In Pakistan, wi-tribe is operating in Islamabad, Karachi, Lahore, and Rawalpindi.

-Qatar Telecom invested in WiMAX technology which, was the leading technology at the time, and set up over 600 towers for base stations across its network at a cost close to $200 million USD.
+Qatar Telecom invested in WiMAX technology which, was the leading technology at the time, and set up over 600 towers for base stations across its network at a cost close to US$200 million.

 In March 2016, wi-tribe was acquired by the HB Group from Ooredoo.

 In 2020, due to a critical problem with the tower management business, edotco, the company ceased operations in Lahore.
 The situation arose because of a disagreement between the companies, which worsened after the departure of the highly regarded edotco group head, Suresh Sidhu; ostensibly, the disagreement was over a service-level agreement and the renegotiation of tower rentals due to the expiration of land-owner leases, with edotco negotiating in a way that would result in huge increases and premiums being demanded from wi-tribe.
 Here, edotco was trying to use the deliberate shutdown of wi-tribe base stations on edotco towers as a bargaining chip in a business dispute.
 As a kind of vengeance, wi-tribe stopped making payments.
 The now-fired CEO of edotco Pakistan, Arif Hussain, responded by shutting down the towers in key cities, leaving customers without access to broadband.